-Gold and silver proceeds regarding the Pilot Plant to date have totalled US\$5.5 million from 4,065 ounces of gold at an average selling price of US\$1,259.31 per ounce and 19,494 ounces of silver at an average selling price of US\$19.67 per ounce.
-Gold and silver proceeds from the Pilot Plant as per the PEA budget were estimated at US\$5.3 million, using prices for gold and silver of US\$1,500 and US\$30 per ounce, respectively.
+Final gold and silver proceeds regarding the Pilot Plant totalled US\$5.5 million from 4,065 ounces of gold at an average selling price of US\$1,259.31 per ounce and 19,494 ounces of silver at an average selling price of US\$19.67 per ounce.

-As of September 30, 2015, total exploration and evaluation costs for the Moss Mine amounted to \$31.3 million less proceeds from gold and silver sales of \$7.1 million, for a net of \$24.2 million.
-Additional costs associated with the Moss Mine were recorded in property, plant and equipment; reclamation deposits; and intangible assets (total Moss Mine capitalized costs of \$32.5 million).
-Further cumulative costs of approximately \$13.8 million, including interest on intercompany loans and head office costs as of September 30, 2015, have been expensed in Golden Vertex regarding the Moss Mine.
-On June 8, 2015, the Company announced the results of the FS that will serve as the BFS required for the 2011 Agreement and as the Company had spent well in excess of US\$8 million.
-The Technical Report regarding the FS results was filed on SEDAR on July 23, 2015.
-The BFS was delivered and received by Patriot Gold on July 20, 2015 which completes the requirement of the "earn-in" obligation.
-It is the Company's position that all costs incurred for services rendered or supplies received after July 20, 2015 will be shared on a 70:30 basis.
-As of the date of this MD&A, total costs of US\$2,212,465 associated with the Moss Mine have been incurred since July 20, 2015 and Patriot Gold is responsible for US\$763,300, which is its 30% portion along with an administration fee.
+As of March 31, 2016, total exploration and evaluation costs for the Moss Mine amounted to \$31.8 million less proceeds from gold and silver sales of \$7.2 million, for a net of \$24.6 million.
+Additional costs associated with the Moss Mine were recorded in property, plant and equipment; reclamation deposits; and intangible assets (total Moss Mine capitalized costs of \$32.6 million).
+Further cumulative costs regarding the Moss Mine of approximately \$17.3 million, including interest on intercompany loans and head office support costs as of March 31, 2016, have been expensed in Golden Vertex.
+The BFS was delivered and received by Patriot Gold on July 20, 2015 and since the Company had spent in excess of \$8 million, the requirements of the "earn-in" obligation were met.

-Phase I - Pilot Plant Operations has been shut-down and placed on care and maintenance including the associated infrastructure.
-Mohave Security continues to monitor the site outside working hours, including weekends and holidays while Company staff monitor the site during working hours.
-The Company continues to maintain the facilities on site, in preparation of a future construction decision pertaining to Phase II - Commercial Operations.
+Phase I - Pilot Plant Operations has been shut-down and placed on a care and maintenance program.
+Mohave Security continues to monitor the site outside working hours, including weekends and holidays while Company staff maintain the site during working hours.
+The Company continues to safeguard maintain the facilities on site, in preparation of a future construction decision pertaining to Phase II - Commercial Operations.

-Based on the Company's forecast, head office expenditures attributable to the support of mining activities; past, current and estimated future net operating losses; and depreciation of current and future (Phase II - Commercial Operations) capitalized assets on the Moss Mine will generate tax benefits that are expected to significantly offset taxable income in the initial years of commercial production.
-As of September 30, 2015, the Company has approximately US\$30.8 million in tax deduction pools that can be applied directly to the Company's 70% share of taxable income to off-set future tax liabilities.
-Utilizing these tax deduction pools to the Company's portion of the joint venture will significantly enhance the Moss Mine's economics.
+Based on the Company's forecast for Golden Vertex, head office expenditures attributable to the support of mining activities; past, current and estimated future net operating losses; and depreciation of current and future (Phase II - Commercial Operations) capitalized assets on the Moss Mine will generate tax benefits that are expected to significantly offset taxable income in the initial years of commercial production.
+As of March 31, 2016, the Company has approximately US\$34.3 million in tax deduction pools, primarily comprised of loss carry-forwards, unused interest expenses on inter-company loans and current capitalized assets that will be amortized once commercial production commences which can be applied directly to the Company's 70% share of taxable income to off-set future tax liabilities.
+Utilizing these tax deduction pools to the Company's portion of the joint venture will significantly enhance the Company's economics over and above the analysis of the Feasibility Study.